As part of our round-the-world trip, Bradley and I visited Portugal for around 10 days, and we had the most amazing time.

 Medieval buildings, awe-inspiring palaces, beautiful walks, delicious food and even pristine beaches.

 Get there early to avoid the crowds.
+(Get skip-the-line tickets cheap online here and skip the queues)

 Make sure to visit Pena Palace with its quirky colourful towers, named one of Portugal’s seven wonders.